Navigating Divorce in California: A Comprehensive Guide

 4. Wait the Mandatory 6 Months

-California law requires a 6-month waiting period before a divorce can be finalized.
-During this time, temporary orders such as orders for custody, support, or property, can be issued.
+California law mandates a six-month waiting period before a divorce can be finalized.
+During this time, temporary orders related to custody, support, or property may be issued.

 5. Negotiate or Litigate

-If you and your spouse agree on everything, you can file a Marital Settlement Agreement.
-If not, your case may go to trial.
+If both spouses reach an agreement on all issues, they can file a Marital Settlement Agreement.
+If disagreements persist, the case may proceed to trial.

 6. Finalize the Judgment

-Once all forms are filed and the waiting period is over, a judge will sign the Judgment of Dissolution.
-When the court enters the Judgment, your marriage is officially over.
+Once all necessary forms are submitted and the waiting period has elapsed, a judge will sign the Judgment of Dissolution.
+The court's entry of the Judgment officially ends the marriage.

 ⚠️ Why You Shouldn’t File Alone — Even If It Seems “Simple”

-Angel J. Jordan, Esq., a trusted Sherman Oaks divorce lawyer, helps clients navigate every step of the process — from paperwork to negotiation to court representation.
-Her goal is to protect your rights, your assets, and your peace of mind.
+Angel J. Jordan, Esq., a trusted divorce lawyer in Sherman Oaks, assists clients through every step of the divorce process.
+From handling paperwork to negotiation and court representation, her goal is to protect your rights, assets, and peace of mind.

-Rated 5 Stars on Google, Angel Jordan is known for her compassionate counsel and aggressive advocacy when it matters most.
+⭐ Rated 5 Stars on Google, Angel Jordan is recognized for her compassionate counsel and assertive advocacy when it matters most.

 FAQs About Divorce in California